 Good to Know

-We recently completed the first systematic baseline survey of epiphytes in Scotland; examining over 1000 randomly-selected quadrats from 250 trees scattered across 20 ancient woodland sites, and recording c.
+We completed the first systematic baseline survey of epiphytes in Scotland; examining over 1000 randomly-selected quadrats from 250 trees scattered across 20 ancient woodland sites, and recording c.
 400 species.
-These data are being used to understand the factors controlling epiphyte composition and richness, and they form a basis for monitoring future biodiversity change.
+These data are used to understand the factors controlling epiphyte composition and richness, and they form a basis for monitoring future biodiversity change.